Warriors San Francisco Sports and Entertainment Center

-Why has the team decided to pursue the construction of a new arena?
-And why San Francisco?
+Why has the team decided to build a new facility in San Francisco?

-We believe a spectacular, centrally located sports and entertainment facility, right in San Francisco, will best serve the organization, the fans and the entire Bay Area.
+We believe a spectacular, centrally located sports and entertainment center, located near myriad transportation options in San Francisco, will best serve the organization, the fans and the entire Bay Area.

 Where will the new arena be located?

-The new Warriors event center will be built in Mission Bay on 12 acres of private, inland property, bounded by 3rd, 16th and South Streets, and Terry Francois Blvd.
+The new Warriors Sports and Entertainment Center will be built in Mission Bay on 12 acres of private, inland property, bounded by 3rd, 16th and South Streets, and Terry Francois Blvd.

 How will the new arena be financed?
 Will this cost taxpayers anything?

-The arena will be privately financed on private land, virtually unprecedented among major league sports and entertainment facilities in the U.S. The transaction with salesforce.com involves no public property and no public subsidy.
-There are no naming rights or sponsorship rights associated with the transaction.
+The arena will be entirely privately financed and built on private land – virtually unprecedented among major league sports and entertainment facilities in the U.S. Unlike virtually every other arena or stadium project in the country, there will be no public subsidy.

-This signifies the major commitment on the part of the Warriors.
-A specific groundbreaking date has not been set, but the team is still targeting the 2018-19 season for opening its new arena.
+A specific groundbreaking date has not been set, but the organization is still targeting the 2018-19 season for opening its new arena.

 What public transportation and parking options are there?

-The Mission Bay site is well served by public transportation, and borders Muni’s 3rd Street Light Rail.
-The location is also within a few blocks of Caltrain, and BART connects via an easy underground connection to Muni, both at Embarcadero and at Powell Station once the Central Subway opens in 2018.
-The Mission Bay neighborhood already has ample parking.
+The Mission Bay site is well served by public transportation, and borders Muni's 3rd Street Light Rail.
+The location is also within a few blocks of Caltrain, and BART connects via an easy underground connection to Muni, both at Embarcadero and at Powell Station (once the Central Subway opens in 2018).
+The Mission Bay neighborhood already has ample parking, far more than is currently available at Oracle.
 And a new I-280 freeway connection at Mariposa Street will land less than a block away.

 Transit options are detailed below: